Summary

 "If it doesn’t work for you, it doesn’t work."

-"Technology that includes everyone will ensure that what gets built works for everyone."
+"Technology that includes everyone, especially those from vulnerable populations, ensures that what gets built will work for everyone."

 More Videos